codacy/docs/docs/getting-started/configuring-your-repository.md

 ![Configuring the tools and code patterns](../repositories-configure/images/code-patterns.png)

-## 3. Adding coverage reports {: id="adding-coverage-reports"}
+## 3. Adding coverage reports (optional) {: id="adding-coverage-reports"}

 [Add coverage reports to Codacy](../coverage-reporter/index.md) to detail how much of your code is covered by tests and unify your quality and coverage pipelines.
+You can generate coverage reports locally using the best tool for your project and upload them to Codacy picking from a range of options: CI/CD integration, CLI, Docker, GitHub action, and more.

-[//]: # (TODO reword)
+!!! important
-You generate coverage reports locally and upload them to Codacy picking from a range of options: CI/CD integration, CLI, Docker, GitHub action, and more.
+    Setting up the coverage pipeline is a prerequisite for Codacy to act as a quality gate and block merging pull requests.

 ![Adding coverage reports to your repository](../coverage-reporter/images/coverage-codacy-ui.png)